USEPA/EPA_MOVES_Model/docs/DebuggingMOVES.md

 | 21           | 4          | 0.3                 |
 | 21           | 5          | 0.0                 |

-But MOVES prefers the second one, with an explicit 0 where the user does not want any activity.
+However, MOVES requires the second one, with an explicit 0 where the user does not want any activity.

 Another common mistake in input databases is using the incorrect units, or incorrect interpretation of the tables definitions.
 For example, MOVES has two types of "daily" inputs that can be confusing.
 The first is a true daily input, which corresponds to an average day for a given dayID - for dayID 5, that would be an average weekday.
 However, MOVES can also interpret an input for dayID 5 as total activity across all weekdays, which it refers to as "portion of week" inputs.
 Consider the following *startsperday* table: